SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/04-Math-Functions.md

 32
 ```

-- `POW()` - Returns the result of raising number to the power of another number passed as argument.
+- `POW()` - Returns the result of raising a number to the power of another number passed as an argument.

 ``` java
 SELECT POW(5, 2);